INDIAN ECONOMIC OVERVIEW

 Credit Risk

 The Company has quoted and unquoted investments in bonds and debt-oriented mutual funds.
 Therefore, there is a risk of default or failure on the part of borrowers in meeting their financial obligations towards repayment of principal and interest.
 Hence, credit risk is a loss because of non-recovery of funds both on principal and interest counts.
-This risk can be addressed through diversification, by spreading investments into multiple bonds and mutual funds across multiple issuers.
+This risk is addressed through diversification, by spreading investments into multiple bonds and mutual funds across multiple issuers.

 Liquidity and Interest Rate Risk